Skip to content

 Hominins are not the only predators that cooperate and use landscapes to their advantage.
 Carnivores like lions or wolves also hunt in ways that make use of natural cover and barriers in the landscape.
 Several individuals within a hunting group sometimes coordinate their actions, one or two driving the animals to flight and others lying in wait to surprise and bring down the fleeing prey.
 Wolves often work together to separate one prey animal from a herd, pursuing their quarry to exhaustion.

 Neandertals would have been aware of these other predators' strategies.
 They may even have gotten ideas by watching hunts from a distance.
-But most strategies that worked for lions or wolves could not have worked well for Neandertals, who could not match the speed of the four-legged carnivores.
+But many of the strategies that worked for lions or wolves could not have worked well for Neandertals, who could not match the speed of the four-legged carnivores.

 Where they lacked speed, Neandertals surpassed other hunters in coordinated planning.
 Several individuals had to commit to a shared strategy and carry it their parts, often out of sight or hearing of each other.
 They relied upon knowledge of prey animals' social behavior to move them into prepared killing zones, in some cases without driving them to flight until the last minute.
 Some of the Neandertal hunting strategies would work with only one individual driving a group of animals, but the La Borde situation is an example where moving prey into the right position would have taken at least two or three hunters.
 In every one of these sites, several hunters would have been waiting quietly in the kill zone, maybe for a long time, before rushing to stab spears at close quarters into frightened, frenzied prey animals.